Community outreach

 • University-run events to promote student and staff engagement with health and awareness campaigns

-• Our outreach programs are not art classes or perhaps even your regular art event.
+• Our programs are not art classes or even your regular art event.
 We’re proud to stand out from the crowd and here’s our point of difference:

 • Art classes tend to focus on technical skills, producing specific artworks, and achieving predetermined outcomes from the creative process.
 Our programs take the pressure off by shifting away from outcomes (what are you making?), focusing instead on the directly felt experience of the creative process (how are you in the making?) to land participants in a place of deeper connection, curiosity and meaning.

-• Art classes are facilitated by artists, art instructors or art educators, but our programs are facilitated by a licensed, Masters-qualified Creative Arts Therapist trained in creating safe and supportive experiences at the intersection of art, health and wellbeing.
+• Art classes are facilitated by artists, art instructors or art educators, whereas our programs are facilitated by a registered arts therapist trained in creating safe and supportive experiences at the intersection of art and wellbeing.

 • Art classes typically encourage mastery of a singular technique or specific material.
 However, we believe that the boundless beauty of human creativity cannot be fully captured let alone expressed by one medium alone.
 Our programs work with a range of creative modalities to offer a flexible and inclusive form of support that goes beyond the limits of verbal language, while recognising freedom of self-expression as a fundamental human right.

 • Pricing will vary depending on your requirements, and we can also discuss and work with specific budgets if you have one in mind.
-Any information that you can provide us about what you’re looking for in an outreach program will help us put together a personalised quote, tailored to your specific context and needs.
-Let’s connect!
+Any information you can provide will help us put together a personalised quote tailored to your specific context and needs, so reach out and let’s connect.
+We look forward to working together.